Swirrl/artsapi/README.md

 1. Install Fuseki.
 2. Copy the `fuseki_config.ttl` file from the `/config` folder.
+3. In the file, change the value next to `tdb:location` to the location of your tdb folder, for example `/Users/<your-user>/tdb_data/artsapi-dev`.
-3. Add `alias fuseki_artsapi="cd $HOME/jena-fuseki-1.0.1 ; ./fuseki-server --config=fuseki_config.ttl"` to your shell to start Fuseki using `$ fuseki-artsapi`.
+4. Add `alias fuseki_artsapi="cd $HOME/jena-fuseki-1.0.1 ; ./fuseki-server --config=fuseki_config.ttl"` to your shell to start Fuseki using `$ fuseki-artsapi`.
 Change `jena-fuseki-1.0.1` in the previous command to the version and folder of your installed version of Fuseki.